Juan del Águila: Childhood

-Juan Del Águila was born in Ávila in 1545 within a family of provincial nobility.
+Juan Del Águila was born in Barracco in the province of Ávila in 1545 within a family of provincial nobility.
 He was the fourth son of Miguel del Aguila y Velasco and Sancha de Arellano, and grandson of Lord Villaviciosa.
 His childhood was spent in Berraco (now El Barraco).

 From soldier to captain

 Service in Italy

 In 1563, at eighteen years old, Juan Del Águila followed the Gonzalo de Bracamonte's company which joined the Sicilian Tercio.
 He served there for 24 years.
 The following year he took part in the conquest of Peñón de Vélez de la Gomera, then a pirate haven.

 In 1565 he was part of the contingent sent to the relieve the Ottoman siege of Malta.
 A year later he was sent to Corsica in support of the Genoese who were trying to quell the Sampiero Corso's rebellion.

 Service in Flanders

 In 1567 the Sicilian Tercio departed for Flanders.